SergioGasquez/esp-rs-devcontainer/README.md

 > Be sure to match the installed environment in the selected image tag (esp-idf version and board)

+Once in the devcontainer, and with the project ready, search for `TODO` in the project and update those fields.
+- `build.sh`: Update the ESP_BOARD
+- `flash.sh`: Update project path, ESP_BOARD and ESP_ELF
+- `run-wokwi.sh`: Update project path, ESP_BOARD and ESP_ELF
+- `launch.json`: Update executable path and gdb path
 # Build
 - Terminal approach: